ao/Serengeti/src/test/README.md

 ### Integration Tests

 Integration tests test the interaction between multiple components.
-They are located in the `ms.ao.serengeti.integration` package.
+They are located in the `com.ataiva.serengeti.integration` package.

 - **Storage-Network Integration Tests**: Test the interaction between the Storage and Network components, particularly for data replication.

 ### System Tests

 System tests test the entire system as a whole.
-They are located in the `ms.ao.serengeti.system` package.
+They are located in the `com.ataiva.serengeti.system` package.

 - **Serengeti System Tests**: Test the entire Serengeti system by starting a complete instance and testing it as a black box.

 ### Performance Tests

 Performance tests measure the performance of the system under load.
-They are located in the `ms.ao.serengeti.performance` package.
+They are located in the `com.ataiva.serengeti.performance` package.

 - **Storage Performance Tests**: Measure the performance of the Storage component for various operations.